 RL: You have a very interesting past, geographically (America to England to Germany), and musically.
 Tell us about working with Faust when they had blagged enough money to start some kind of commune and studio, Slapp Happy and their joint ventures with Henry Cow, and the bizarre collaboration with John Greaves and Lisa Herman that was Kew.
 Rhone.
 (Greaves 1977) issued on Virgin.

 PB: I’d met Anthony Moore circa 1966 at the boarding school my parents had the good sense to send me to in pre-lapsarian Hertfordshire.
 In our teens, Anthony and I enjoyed playing guitar together, improvising, making up riffs.
 We communicated like that; it was part of our bond.
 We played in a band with other students at an end-of-term dance.
 Among the blues covers I remember we played at least one original – a Mothers or Soft Machine influenced anti-social noise-music marathon which resulted in a teacher pulling the plug out of our amplifier and kicking us off stage.
 A few years later Anthony was in Germany making soundtracks for avant-garde films.
 There was money for artists in Germany.
 He’d befriended the producer and journalist Uwe Nettelbeck who had a deal with Polygram Records to find new talent.
 Uwe had found Anthony, and they’d made three albums for Polygram – minimalist, experimental compositions.
 Lovely things, but quite ‘challenging’ for the average listener.
 It was Art music.
 Polygram eventually asked Uwe if he couldn’t find them someone who could make records that might sell.
 ‘Popular’ music.
 At the time Uwe was also managing Faust.
 Polygram had financed the conversion of an isolated schoolhouse into a recording studio and living quarters for them.
 Faust were a pretty radical proposition too, deconstructing rock music, inventing a European musical vernacular purged of Anglo-American influences.
 Polygram wasn’t convinced that they would sell, either.
 So Uwe asked Anthony, and Anthony, bless his heart, convinced him that he and I were the ones for the job.
 We enjoyed pop music, we felt we could come up with something like it, a pastiche maybe, that would amuse us and might appeal to others.
 So I dropped out of Exeter University to join him and his then girlfriend, Dagmar Krause, in Hamburg.
 Dagmar became our singer.
-Over the next couple of years, backed by members of Faust, we made two albums as Slapp Happy, Sort Of (1972) and Acnalbasac Noom ().
+Over the next couple of years, backed by members of Faust, we made two albums as Slapp Happy, Sort Of (1972) and Acnalbasac Noom (recorded 1973; released 1980).
 Sort Of — the title suggests ambivalence.
 As did the liner notes on the back of the album: 'What we did last week when we had nothing to do was to slap up this platter kowtowing to our role as the champions of the Douanier Rousseau sound, naïve rock […]'.
 We thought of our music as a kind of outsider pop.
 It was a precursor of the punk DIY aesthetic.
 Needless to say, Polygram soon dropped us.
 But then Virgin signed us and another chapter opened […].

 RL: Kew.
 Rhone. has been reissued on CD over the years and in 2011 you wrote and edited a book about it, its palindromes, anagrams and diagrams, as well as gathering together critical and artistic responses to the work.
 The blurb says that the album 'aspired to higher things' and notes how 'curiosity about this categorically elusive work has grown'.
 Why do you think this is?
 How is it that it seems, in retrospect, to almost act as a manifesto or summary of your work?